jhhung/Tailor/README.md

 http://www.jhhlab.tw/Tailor/speed_test_samples/tailing.log3
 ```

-- All scripts of testing speed you can find in git
+- All scripts for speed test can be found in the `utils` directory

 ##Citing Tailor
-* not yet
+* in preparation

 ##Contact
 ```bash